 Wrong Genre Savvy: Several of the compacts and conspiracies are ultimately really not clued in how the World of Darkness actually works.

-Les Mysteres actually allow spirits into their bodies and believe the spirits can and will police themselves for the good of the world's balance; they hate werewolves because they believe werewolves abuse the spirits.
+Les Mysteries actually allow spirits into their bodies and believe the spirits can and will police themselves for the good of the world's balance; they hate werewolves because they believe werewolves abuse the spirits.
 The reality is that the werewolves are supposed to be the ones who make the spirits balance themselves, because otherwise they won't, and the ones who don't do that basically want to let the spirits conquer the world.
-Admittedly, the spirits are lying to them in order to use them as pawns against the werewolves.
+Admittedly, the spirits are lying to the hunters in order to use them as pawns against the werewolves.

 Zombie Advocate: The Talbot Group, a.k.a.
 The Redeemers try to rehabilitate supernaturals, primarily focused on werewolves.
 This is still the World of Darkness, so sometimes even they need to solve problems with violence.
 In perspective though, they only solve it when there is no other resort.
 Often, they'll burn down a haunted house or forcibly exorcise a possessed, but to actually kill is a massive problem for the Talbot Group.